gaohoward/qpid-dispatch-go-tests/README.md

    Similarly to the other suite, this test validates the number of router nodes available in the network, by parsing results from `qdmanage`.

-   Although in this suite, it expects **two** routers to show up in the list.
+   Although, in this suite, it expects **two** routers to show up in the list.

 * **Exchanges anycast messages using multiple clients against the distributed mesh**